INTI-CMNB-FPGA/fpga_lib/boards/README.md

 # Board support files

-YAML files in this directory are used to:
-* Generates constraints files using scripts/boardfiles.py
+YAML files in this directory are used to generates constraints files using scripts/boardfiles.py.
-* As preconfigured values to use with fpga_helpers

 There is a commented example in template.txt.